ImTheAgenda/QGIS-Documentation/source/docs/gentle_gis_introduction/raster_data.rst

    :align: center
    :width: 30em

-   True colour raster images (left) are useful as they provide a lot of detail that is hard to capture as vector features but easy to see when looking at the raster image.
-Raster data can also be non-photographic data such as the raster layer shown on the right which shows the calculated average minimum temperature in the Western Cape for the month of March.
+   True colour raster images (left) are useful as they provide a lot of detail, which is hard to capture in the form of vector features but easy to recognise when looking at the raster image.
+Also, raster data can be non-photographic data such as the raster layer shown on the right.
+In this case,  the raster data provides information about the approximately lowest temperature in the Western Cape for the month of March.

 Georeferencing
 ==============

-Georeferencing is the process of defining exactly where on the earth's surface an image or raster dataset was created.
+Georeferencing is the process of geographically "pinpointing" an image or raster dataset on the earth's surface.
 This positional information is stored with the digital version of the aerial photo.
-When the GIS application opens the photo, it uses the positional information to ensure that the photo appears in the correct place on the map.
-Normally this positional information consists of a coordinate for the top left pixel in the image, the size of each pixel in the X direction, the size of each pixel in the Y direction, and the amount (if any) by which the image is rotated.
-With these few pieces of information, the GIS application can ensure that raster data are displayed in the correct place.
+When the GIS application opens the photo, it uses the geographical information to ensure the photo appears in the correct place on the map.
+Normally, this positional information consists of a coordinate for the top left pixel in the image, the size of each pixel in the X direction, the size of each pixel in the Y direction, and the amount (if any) by which the image is rotated.
+With these few pieces of information, the GIS application secures that raster data is displayed in the correct position on the map.
 The georeferencing information for a raster is often provided in a small text file accompanying the raster.